IPH work on defined aspects of maternal, infant and child health.

 In 2016, IPH produced the consultation report on the development of Creating a Better Future Together - National Maternity Strategy 2016-2026.
 The vision of the Strategy is that women and babies have access to safe, high quality care in a setting most appropriate to their needs; that they are placed at the centre of all services, and treated with dignity, respect and compassion; and parents are supported before, during and after pregnancy to allow them give their child the best possible start in life.

 In addition, IPH contribute to the RoI Department of Health Working Group on a Folic Acid Policy which is examining policy options to reduce the incidence of neural tube defects in Ireland.
+The first report of the group will be submitted for the Ministers considerations in 2018.

 Other policy team programmes of work also have a significant interface with maternal and child health, including our work on smoking and second-hand smoke and our work on obesity and alcohol.